GoogleContainerTools/skaffold/docs/content/en/docs/workflows/debug.md

   - Python 3.5+ (runtime ID: `python`) using `debugpy` (Debug Adapter Protocol) or `pydevd`
   - .NET Core (runtime ID: `netcore`) using `vsdbg`

 Skaffold can usually detect the correct language runtime if present.
-However if you're having difficulty getting it running for your application then checkout the [Supported Language Runtimes]({{< relref "#supported-language-runtimes">}}) section for the exact heuristics that skaffold uses and you can modify your application accordingly.
+However if you encounter difficulties then checkout the [Supported Language Runtimes]({{< relref "#supported-language-runtimes">}}) section for the exact heuristics that skaffold uses and you can modify your application accordingly.

 ## (Recommended) Debugging using Cloud Code